The chasm between your paid marketing and CRM marketing

 (A) you run the risk of annoying your users with over-exposure, &

-(B) you?re spending way too much money on high cost media channels like Facebook and Google, when you can very well get the job done with just a push notification.
+(B) you are spending way too much money on high cost media channels like Facebook and Google, when you can very well get the job done with just a push notification.

 So, what can you do about it?

-Now, give this a thought – if you could somehow create synergies between your push notification, email, SMS, social media and display campaigns, not only would you be able to engage with your users in a more subtle, unobtrusive manner, but you?d also be able to wisely distribute your money and maximize your ROAS.
-All of that, while ensuring that you engage with your users in every stage of their decision-making ?journey?, without any compromise.
+Now, give this a thought – if you could somehow create synergies between your push notification, email, SMS, social media and display campaigns, not only would you be able to engage with your users in a more subtle, unobtrusive manner, but you would also be able to wisely distribute your money and maximize your ROAS.
+All of that, while ensuring that you engage with your users in every stage of their decision-making journey, without any compromise.

 This integrated and coherent communication strategy will improve your conversion rates, while delivering a better user experience.